chaobiubiu/DDMA/README.md

 # DDMA: Discrepancy-Driven Multi-Agent reinforcement learning
 Anonymous code releases for PRICAI 2022 paper submission, named "DDMA: Discrepancy-Driven Multi-Agent Reinforcement Learning".
-This repository develops DDMA algorithm on the bechmarks of Collision Corridor and several MPE scenarios: Cooperative Navigation, Predator and Prey and Individual Defense.
+This repository develops DDMA algorithm on the benchmarks of Collision Corridor and several MPE scenarios: Cooperative Navigation, Predator and Prey and Individual Defense.
 We compare DDMA with VDN, QMIX and MAPG in Collision Corridor.
 And we choose MADDPG, MAAC, G2ANet and noisy-MADDPG as the baselines in these MPE scenarios.
 Here we provide the detailed descriptions of these environments and all algorithms in the experiments.
 ## Algorithms
 Please refer to the **pricai_appendix** file for more details (i.e. architectures, hyperparameters) of DDMA and other algorithms.
 ## Environments